liemeldert/mini-mac-scripts/README.md

 # mini-mac-scripts
-A collection of random mac apps that I made
+A collection of random mac administration tools I've made that don't really deserve their own repositories